grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Captain Percy climbed up to join Bastian on the bridge and looked around for a few minutes.
 She took some long breaths --- the last of the fresh air before the next twelve hours or so below deck --- and then told Bastian to follow her back down into the sub.

 They buttoned up the _Prospect_ and, when all the hatches showed green lights on the board in the control room, they shut down the diesels and dove the boat to 50 meters.
-After fixing their position earlier in the evening, Hemi had slept his three hours, and then returned immediately to the control room.
+After fixing their position earlier in the evening, Hemi slept his three hours, and then returned immediately to the control room.
 Now that they were submerged again, he wanted to take the boat in a new direction as a precaution against the small chance that anyone had been tracking their course on the surface without their being aware of it.
-With the cargo they were hauling, Hemi felt there was no reason not use to every stealth maneuver they had.
+With the cargo they were hauling, Hemi felt there was no reason not to use every stealth maneuver they had.

 After they had leveled off, he had them bring the boat hard about to starboard.
 This was backtracking a bit, but they were now aimed directly at the rendezvous point for the _Gnat_, which they would reach in another two hours at their current speed.